Greg LeMond: Anti-doping stance and controversies

 In 2004, LeMond spoke out again.
 On the heels of successive Tour de France wins by Armstrong, LeMond said, "If Armstrong's clean, it's the greatest comeback.
 And if he's not, then it's the greatest fraud."
-He went public with the fallout of his 2001 statement, alleging that Armstrong had threatened to defame him and threatened his business interests as well:
+LeMond went public with the fallout of his 2001 statement, alleging that Armstrong had threatened to defame him and threatened his business interests as well:

 "[Armstrong] basically said 'I could find 10 people that will say you took EPO' ...
 The week after, I got multiple people that were on Lance ...
 Lance's camp, basically saying 'You better be quiet,' and I was quiet for three years.
 I have a business ...
 I have bikes that are sold ... and I was told that my sales might not be doing too well if ... just the publicity, the negative publicity."
 The same month, LeMond told French newspaper Le Monde that Armstrong was "ready to do anything to keep his secret.
 I don't know how he can continue to convince everybody of his innocence."
 At a press conference Armstrong gave in September 2008 to announce his return to cycling, LeMond publicly challenged him with questions about doping.
 Armstrong appeared angry and interrupted LeMond, telling him it was time to move on.
 In August 2012, the USADA announced that Armstrong had been issued a lifetime ban from cycling competition due to his involvement in a massive doping scheme.
 In addition, the USADA stripped Armstrong of his seven Tour de France titles.

 LeMond has also clashed with fellow Tour rider Floyd Landis regarding the doping issue.
 On May 17, 2007, LeMond testified at a USADA hearing convened to weigh the evidence of doping by Landis during the 2006 Tour de France.
-Under oath, LeMond described a phone conversation he had with Landis on August 6, 2006, as well as another with Landis' business manager, Will Geoghegan, on May 16, 2007, the evening before LeMond appeared to testify.
+Under oath, LeMond described a phone conversation he had with Landis on August 6, 2006, as well as another with Landis's business manager, Will Geoghegan, on May 16, 2007, the evening before LeMond appeared to testify.
 The major points of the testimony were: